projectcitybuild/web/README.md

 If for some reason you don't want this, set `TELESCOPE_ENABLED=false` in `.env`

-### Performance Monitoring

-Laravel Pulse is available at http://localhost/pulse if logged-in as an admin account.

-Data gathering is only enabled if you have `PULSE_ENABLED=true` in `.env`.
-This is `false` by default, as this is not particularly useful in a local environment.

 ### Payments

 Stripe CLI is installed as a container.